ayashrath/analyze-whatsapp-chat/README.md

     options:
       -h, --help            show this help message and exit -n, --notification    obtain data on non-user messages (specifically for group chats) that occur in group chat, like a group's icon was changed
-      -t, --total           obtain data on the chat as a whole, in addition to data computed by default (case where no flag has been used)
-      -ll, --list-link      obtain categorised data of links present in the chat -l, --length          obtain detailed results concerning the length of messages -w {1,2,3}, --word-list {1,2,3}
+      -t, --total           obtain data on the chat individually and as a whole -ll, --list-link      obtain categorised data of links present in the chat -l, --length          obtain detailed results concerning the length of messages -w {1,2,3}, --word-list {1,2,3}
                             obtain the list of unique words used [1 for just the list, 2 for 1 + count, and 3 for 2 + sender name]

 ### The default output of the tool

 ![Showcase Default Output](./media/default-flag.gif)

 ## Limitations

-- Required a mobile device, to export data
+- Requires a mobile device to export data.
-- It works only the data available by exporting data of chat from the mobile app, i.e., it will not work on the chat that has been cleared by the person exporting the chat
+- It works only on the data available by exporting the chat from the mobile app, which means it will not work on any messages that are cleared out.
-- It can't analyse data which may appear on your phone but not present in the exported txt file.
-For example - in the app we can see all the members present in the group, but here we can get list of all members who have their chat in the exported .txt file
+- It can't analyse data that may appear on your phone but is not in the exported .txt file.
+For example - in the app, we can see all the members in the group, but here we can only get a list of all the members who have their chat in the exported .txt file

 ## Building

 ### To make a single executable from project files

-1. Open the build.py file located in tests directory.
+1. Open the build.py file located in the tests directory.
 2. Change the values of variables FILE_LST, MODULES_LST and BUILD_ON_UNIX_SYSTEM, if required.
-3. Run the script, and you should get file - whatsapp-analyse-full.
+3. Run the script, and you should get the file - whatsapp-analyse-full.
-4. If on macOS or Linux, to make them executable and use the shebang - `chmod +x whatsapp-analyse-full`.
+4. If on macOS or Linux, make them executable and use the shebang - `chmod +x whatsapp-analyse-full`.
 5. For windows
     1. Install [PyInstaller](https://github.com/pyinstaller/pyinstaller).
     2. Clone this repository.
-    3. Then type this in command prompt or Powershell - `pyinstaller --noconfirm --onefile --console --clean whatsapp-analyse-full`.
+    3. Type in the command prompt or Powershell - `pyinstaller --noconfirm --onefile --console --clean whatsapp-analyse-full`.
-    4. Then the .exe file can be found in the dist folder in the directory where you ran the above command.
+    4. Then, the .exe file should be in the dist folder in the directory where you ran the above command.

 ## Features to add / Bugs to solve

-### Please do report any bugs you encounter, which is not in the list below:
+### Please do report any bugs you encounter which are not in the list below:

-- New flags, that are planned to be added
+- New flags
-  - Poll data analysis - Shows details of polls that were present on the group
+  - Poll data analysis - Shows details of polls that were present in the group
-  - Graphical analysis - Gives graphical output of the analysis, on appropriate areas
+  - Graphical analysis - Gives graphical analysis of appropriate areas
   - Date and time analysis - Makes use of the date and time data available
-  - Full analysis report return - Generates a full report in a single file, for sharing purposes
+  - Full analysis report return - Generates a full report in a single file for sharing purposes
 - Emoji count: Gives a count of emojis in default and total flags
-- Better data and scripts for testing - As currently there is no proper way for the program to be tested for validity
+- Better data and scripts for testing - currently, there is no proper way for the program to get tested for validity
-- iOS export have different messages for when media is inserted, or a message is deleted - so changes need to be made in operations.py and flags.py
+- iOS export identifies the type of media - so changes to the iOS analysis.
 - Improve build.py
-  - Remove inline comments (as the program is already removing other type of comments, so these should also get removed for uniformity)
+  - Remove inline comments (as the program is already removing other types of comments, so these should also get removed for uniformity)
   - Remove type hints (as some of its features only work in later versions, so some older versions can't execute the final script)
+- Improve the quality of the GIF used.